-The solution for these users is to buy extra storage space for both Gmail and Picasa as these web services share the extra storage.
+The solution for these users is to buy extra storage space for both Gmail, Google Drive and Google+ Photos as these web services share the extra storage.
+This means as well that lots of files on Google Drive may impact storage of emails on Gmail.

-How much storage space are you currently using in Gmail or Picasa?
+Now You: How much Google storage space are you currently using?

 I’ve been using Gmail for 5 years now, I’m just now about to break the 1GB barrier.
 I use it pretty heavily, and I save pretty much all my mail …I guess I just don’t get that many large attachments.